 - Establish a color palette to simplify design decisions.

 - Let your design speak for your brand.

 - Use images that showcase the lifestyle of your target consumer.

 - Stick to a clear message.

 3. Build out your website pages.

-Blog: Keep your website fresh and create content that is relevant to your business and areas of expertise to build authority on search engines.
-Consider a page for updates and posting content about your business, community or industry.
+- Blog: Keep your website fresh and create content that is relevant to your business and areas of expertise to building authority on search engines.
+Consider a page for updates and posting content about your business, community, or industry.

-4. Implement best practises for search engine optimisation (SEO).
+4. Implement best practices for search engine optimization (SEO).

 - Pick a short and memorable domain name.